GCSE/IGCSE French: AQA, CIE, Edexcel, OCR

 I have been tutoring for ten years, now, having developed a taste for it when family friends asked me to help their children prepare for their GCSEs.
 I fell in love with seeing how a little encouragement and the right explanations can make a huge difference.
 I teach French to all ages -from Year 5 end-of-term exams to Undergraduate level.
 I also have had a number of English Literature and Language pupils - including one adult learner who was taking her GCSE English as a foreign language.
 My knowledge of romance languages provided an additional bonus and significantly aided her learning!
 I have also tutored Spanish at GCSE and AS/A Level, helping students to navigate the tricky difference between ser and estar!
 To name a few recent successes, last year, my Eton scholarship pupil gained his place and my AS Level French retake students got their desired A grade.
 This year, one of my Year 10 pupils has improved her marks by 30% across the board and an A Level French pupil, who was working at a C grade is now achieving an A in her mock papers.
 I also recently learned that my St Paul's scholarship pupil achieved top marks in his exams, gaining not only a place, but a personal commendation on his marks in what they called an extremely hard paper.

-I am a Cambridge-educated and a highly experienced and dedicated tutor with over 600 hours’ experience in French, Spanish and English.
+I am a Cambridge-educated, highly experienced and dedicated tutor with over 700 hours’ experience in French, Spanish and English.
 Recent successes include the acceptance of my St Paul's scholarship pupil to the school (gaining the top marks in his year in French and receiving specific congratulations on this front!) and the improvement of my remedial French A Level pupil from a D to an A between March and May.
+Both my AS Level French resits, with my help, achieved their A grades and my Year 10 Spanish tutee improved her marks by 30% across the board.
+In addition to languages, my degree is also in English and I love nothing more than to support my pupils in their learning of both Language and Literature.
+I was thrilled to recently hear that my remedial IB English pupil improved his grade from Level 4 to Level 6 after working intensively with me for 4 weeks over the summer (continuing up until exams via Skype).
+Moreover, all three of my EFL students gained places at the schools of their choice at 13+.
 Please see my testimonials below for more information.

 I have been teaching since 2006 and, before that, on my gap year, I was an assistant in a French school.
 At GCSE, I gained 12 A*s and 1 A (one mark off an A* - something which, to this day, continues to be the subject of good natured teasing by friends).
 Nonetheless, I was awarded the Headmistress’ Prize for the Best GCSE results in the school and appeared in the local paper.
 I then went on to achieve 5 High As (above 90%) at AS and A Level and was given the school award for Outstanding AS Results (2003) and Outstanding A Level Results (2004), as well as both Language Prizes.
 Being a year young at school, I gained entrance to Cambridge University at age 16, so took a year off to take my Grade 8 Violin exam (passing with Distinction) and divided my year between France and Spain in preparation for study at Cambridge University where I took Part 1 French and Spanish at Queens’ College.
 Though there was a great deal of literary content to the course, I found my passion for literature in my own tongue unsated so I decided to do my Part 2 in English Literature, choosing papers in Shakespeare, Tragedy and American Literature.
 I feel I thus definitely made the most of my time at Cambridge and, as a result, am able to offer tuition in a range of disciplines.